This package contains art, text, or software code produced using generative AI.

 - Toggle Visibility: Press

-Control-m(default hotkey).
+Ctrl + M(default hotkey).
 This will "anchor" the token's starting position. - Move: Move your token along the path you wish to take.
 The overlay will remain anchored to your starting point.
-You will reveal new areas as your token's vision moves or as doors open, etc. Then just press
+You will reveal new areas as your token's vision moves or as doors open.
+Press

-Control-magain if you want to create a new anchor point.
+Ctrl + Magain whenever you want to lock in a new anchor point.

 Game settings